SaftIng/safting.github.io/doc/apiinfo.md

 title: Documentation
 ---

 Part of the API are interfaces, (abstract) classes and methods.
-This site gives you an overvie which code is part of the Saft API.
+This site gives you an overview which code is part of the Saft API.

 **Important note:** Saft is still under heavy development, but we try to stabilize the API and will only change the API, if neccessary.